-Great storage and sharp details pull this remodel into the present.
+Great storage and sharp details pull this kitchen remodel into the present.

 Synopsis: The original kitchen in Kevin and Erin’s 1955 one-story house in Austin, Texas, was dark and small.
 When the couple hired architect Stuart Sampley to remodel their house, they decided to place the new kitchen at its core.
 Sampley explains in this article how he reconfigured the floor plan to make this possible.
 He began by moving the kitchen into the larger space previously occupied by a bedroom and then aligning the kitchen with the exterior wall, giving it a large view of the backyard.
 This created enough room for a better workflow centered on a large island, which was Kevin and Erin’s most important request.
 One side of the island serves as a prep area, complete with a sink for washing food, while the other side offers seating for guests.
 A new wall opposite the range houses the refrigerator, a convection microwave oven, audiovisual equipment, storage cabinets, and a small walk-in pantry.

 Although originally charming, the house wasn’t ideal for Kevin, Erin, and their two young kids.
 Designed in 1955 by architects Lundgren & Maurer, the one-story midcentury-modern house in Austin, Texas, lacked an efficient layout and enough room for a growing family.
 It was in dire need of a remodel, especially in the kitchen, which didn’t work for Kevin and Erin, who love to cook.
 They hired me to clear the path to a better house, with a standout kitchen at its core.